CNAG-Biomedical-Informatics/convert-pheno/utils/pxf_validator/README.md

 ## COMMON ERRORS AND SOLUTIONS

+The validator is based on JSON Schema, thus, the validation is only as good as the artificially-created JSON schema.

     * NB: Phenopackets v2 does not allow for additional properties at the root level.
 Required properties: [ "id", "metaData" ].
           At the 2nd level, "metaData" does not allow for additional properties.